RupalGoyal88/DemoProject/README.md

 # DemoProject
-This is my first Github repository.
+This is my first Git repository.
+Author-Rupal Goyal